kimmykokonut/kimmykokonut/README.md

 ### Hi there 👋
-🌱 I'm currently learning Javascript at Epicodus Full-Stack Bootcamp in Portland, OR 🌱 💬 Ask me about identifying mushrooms
+🌱 I'm currently learning Javascript and C# at Epicodus Full-Stack Bootcamp in Portland, OR 🌱\
+💬 Ask me about identifying mushrooms\
 📫  How to reach me: www.linkedin.com/in/kimmykokonut
 <!--
 **kimmykokonut/kimmykokonut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.